react-navigation/react-navigation.github.io/website/versioned_docs/version-1.x/status-bar.md

 To fix this we'll have to do two things

-1. Only use the `StatusBar` component on our inital screen.
+1. Only use the `StatusBar` component on our initial screen.
 This allows us to ensure the correct `StatusBar` config is used.
 2. Leverage the events system in React Navigation and `StatusBar`'s implicit API to change the `StatusBar` configuration when a tab becomes active.

 First, the new `Screen2.js` will no longer use the `StatusBar` component.